-***Immediately after you register for Art of the Clown, please email Misha - email@example.com - to arrange for your preferred Workshop Start Date.
+After you register for Art of Improvisation, please email Misha - firstname.lastname@example.org - for additional information about the class.

 ***If you want Misha to keep in touch about upcoming courses, please enter your email address below.
-As a free gift, Misha invites you to participate in his private Facebook Group for a limited time and also download two free lessons (links available after you sign up).
+As a free gift, Misha invites you to participate in his private Facebook Group for a limited time).

 In this series of lessons, you will learn how improvisation really works and where it comes from.
 You will find out what is important to pay attention to, and what you don't need to waste your time on.